nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. Enroll a participant into an event

    1. Prerequisite: All events and participants listed using `listEvents` and `list` commands respectively.
-At least one event and one participant in the event and participant lists respectively.
+At least one event and one participant are in the event and participant lists respectively.
 The participant should not be already enrolled in the event.
    2. Test case: `enroll 1 1`<br>
       Expected: The first participant in the participant list is enrolled into the first event in the event list.
 Details of the action